qwyt/AgeGenderClassifier/Readme.md

 Dataset split:
 - 80% (18,956 images) training set
+    - hyperparameter tuning was done using a 20% validation subsample
 - 20% (4,740 images) test set

 The training set was further split into 80% training and 20% validation during hyperparameter tuning.
 The final models were  trained on the full training set.